 During the 2010’s, aside from the Raptors finding success, the ramifications of the Carter Effect were on full display, as fans witnessed an outburst of young Canadian talent making it to the NBA.
 One of the brightest moments in the 2013 NBA Draft was when Anthony Bennett became the first Canadian to ever be drafted first-overall.
 Despite his disappointing career, it was still a bright moment for Canadian basketball.
 Andrew Wiggins followed up the next year, as he became the second Canadian to ever go first overall.

 The 2019 NBA Draft saw six Canadians drafted, a record for Canadian basketball.
 Another four were signed to NBA rosters.
-With a record 16 player currently on NBA rosters, showing that basketball has truly come full circle in the Canada.
+With a record 16 players currently on NBA rosters, it can finally be said – as envisioned by David Stern – that basketball has truly come full circle in the Canada.

 When the Raptors took on the Knicks, this was on full display as a quarter of the league’s Canadians were on the floor: Toronto’s Chris Boucher and Oshae Brissett, as well as New York’s R.J.
 Barrett and Ignas Brazdekis.